pedropaulofb/resiliont/README.md

 - **vpp**: The editable Visual Paradigm project file containing the OntoUML ontology model and UML Object Diagrams with examples of possible instantiations.
 - **json**: The OntoUML model serialized to JSON using [OntoUML-Schema](https://w3id.org/ontouml/schema).
-- **Images**: Images of the OntoUML model and UML Object diagrams illustrating examples of the ontology's instantiation.
+- **images/**: Images of the OntoUML model and UML Object diagrams illustrating examples of the ontology's instantiation.
+- **archieve/**: Old versions of ResiliOnt.
+- **resources/**: Auxiliary files.

 ## How to Cite